2024-25 Catalog

 Minors offered through the College of Health are open to any Lehigh undergraduate student.
 Minors can be declared by completing this form.
 For more information, contact the College of Health advising office at cohadvising@lehigh.edu.

-Community Health Indigenous Peoples Health
+Community Health Indigenous Peoples' Health

-Population Health Biostatistics
+Global Health Population Health

 GRADUATE PROGRAMS